Share

 Evaluation

-Instead of each step becoming their own phase, the five stages are executed together in a fixed sequence as a mini-project.
+Instead of each step becoming its own phase, the five stages are executed together in a fixed sequence as a mini-project.
 The end-point of one iteration becomes the starting point of the next, and teams repeat this 5-step process as many times as needed until the project is completed.

 image.png